Hero9909/wireguard-configure/README.md

 Add a client to the configuration

 USAGE:
-    wireguard-configure add-client [OPTIONS] --internal-address <INTERNAL_ADDRESS> --name <NAME>
+    wireguard-configure <CONFIG> add-client [OPTIONS] --internal-address <INTERNAL_ADDRESS> --name <NAME>

 FLAGS:
     -h, --help       Prints help information
     -V, --version    Prints version information

 OPTIONS:
-    -a, --allowed-ips <ALLOWED_IPS>                    An comma-delimited list of subnets for this client -i, --internal-address <INTERNAL_ADDRESS>          Internal address for the new client -n, --name <NAME>                                  Name for the new client -p, --persitent-keepalive <PERSITENT_KEEPALIVE>    Optional persitent keepalive for the client
+    -a, --allowed-ips <ALLOWED_IPS>                      An comma-delimited list of subnets for this client -i, --internal-address <INTERNAL_ADDRESS>            Internal address for the new client -n, --name <NAME>                                    Name for the new client -p, --persistent-keepalive <PERSISTENT_KEEPALIVE>    Optional persistent keepalive for the client -r <PRESHARED_KEY>
+            can be one of none(default), generate or <KEY> to respectively use no, a generated or given preshared-key [default: none]
+    -k, --public-key <PUBLIC_KEY>                        Use the given public key, and don't generate keys automatically

 $ wireguard-configure test.conf add-client --name test-net -a 10.0.3.0/24 -i 10.0.3.1 -p 25
 Client added